-Graduation Date Math Language Arts Science Social Studies Electives Physical Education Class of 2014 and beyond Must earn 21.0 credits 3 units; Must include Algebra 1 equivalent and 1 unit must include intensive Incorporate two-year writing intensive 2 or 3 units 2 or 3 units; must include 1 unit of U.S. History and 1 unit of Civics as it meets both the state requirements of consumer edu., mandated tests (IL & US Constitution) and the other requirements listed below 1 unit from any of the following areas: music, art, world language, or career & technical education 3 units of PE - Health must be taken one semester. see additional information geometry content requirement a minimu Sciend beginning addition dents are required to earn m of 2 units in the area of ce and Social Studies; with the class of 2014, an onal 1.0 unit MUST be d in either Science OR udies OR a combination. below
+Graduation Date Math Language Arts Science Social Studies Electives Physical Education Class of 2014 and beyond Must earn 21.0 credits Class of 2014 and beyond Must earn Must include Algebra 1 equivalent and 1 wri 4 units; Incorporate two-year writing intensive 2 or 3 units 2 or 3 units; must include 1 unit of U.S. History and 1 unit of Civics as it meets both the state requirements of consumer edu., mandated tests (IL & US Constitution) and the other requirements listed below 1 unit from any of the following areas: music, art, world language, or career & technical education 3 units of PE - Health must be taken one semester. see additional information geometry content requirement a minimu Sciend beginning addition dents are required to earn m of 2 units in the area of ce and Social Studies; with the class of 2014, an onal 1.0 unit MUST be d in either Science OR udies OR a combination. below